Movies about Sex and Disabilities. Films reviewed: Hyde Park on the Hudson, Rust and Bone PLUS Morgan, Beeswax.

 So depressed Steph calls him up – maybe this odd couple can get together and help each other survive?
 Will he bring her back to life?
 Will she teach him to behave in a civilized way?
 Will he take responsibility as a father?
 Will they ever have an actual relationship?

-I don’t want to give any more of the story – and it’s a terrific story! – but suffice it to say, it’s a deeply moving romance, a drama, a family story, a boxing movie, and lots more.
+I don’t want to give away any more of the story – and it’s a terrific story! – but suffice it to say, it’s a deeply moving romance, a drama, a family story, a boxing movie, and lots more.
 The director, Audiard – he made A Prophet, another great movie — is fantastic, all the supporting actors (especially Corrinne Maseiro as Ali’s sister and Armand Verdure as Sam, his son) are amazing.
 But the two main leads Schoenaerts and Cotillard – are powerfully perfect in their roles.

 Also worth mentioning is the low-budget drama Morgan (Dir: Michael D. Akers) that was screened at this year’s Inside-Out LGBT Film Festival in Toronto.
 In this film, Morgan (Leo Minaya), a competitive bike racer is disabled in an accident on a steep hill in Central Park, which is on the very path of the tournament he wants to win.
 After a struggle, and with the help of a caring boyfriend Dean (Jack Kesy) who he first meets on a basketball court, he decides to tackle the race once again, this time using a bike adjusted to fit his disability.
-This movie sensitively shows how partners can learn to treat a disability as a normal, erotic part of their sexual lives.
+This movie sensitively shows how partners can learn to treat a disability as a normal, erotic part of their sex lives.

 Hyde Park on the Hudson opens today, and Rust and Bone opens next Friday, Dec 21st.
 I don’t reveal my top ten movies of the year until the end of the month, but I guarantee Rust and Bone will be in that list.
 Also now playing is the very cute Korean romance A Werewolf Boy, which played at TIFF this year, about a boy raised by wolves, the girl who dog-trained him to behave like a person, and the romance that grew between them.